What is Vipassana Silent Meditation Retreat in Thailand Like?

 To book a retreat, you need to fill up the form on their website.

-What to Expect at a Silent Meditation Retreat
+What to Expect on a Silent Meditation Retreat

 Do not expect luxuries